openid/eKYC-IDA/openid-connect-4-identity-assurance-baseline.md

 `verified_claims`: A single object or an array of objects, each object comprising the following sub-elements:

 * `verification`: REQUIRED.
-Object that contains data about the verification process.
+Object that contains data about the verification process as defined in [XXXX].
 * `claims`: REQUIRED.
 Object that is the container for the Verified Claims about the End-User.

 Note: Implementations MUST ignore any sub-element not defined in this specification or extensions of this specification.
 Extensions to this specification that specify additional sub-elements under the `verified_claims` element MAY be created by the OpenID Foundation, ecosystem or scheme operators or indeed singular OpenID Connect for IDA implementers.